WYihei/ChineseNodifyWiki/Getting-Started.md

 </nodify:Node.OutputConnectorTemplate>
 ```

-And bind the connections to the view.
+And bind the connections to the view and let them use our `ConnectorViewModel`'s `Anchor` in the `ConnectionTemplate`.
+For more customization, please refer to [connections overview](Connections-Overview).

 ```xml
 <nodify:NodifyEditor ItemsSource="{Binding Nodes}"